States #40, and 41: Utah and Colorado.

 Taco Party, a fun and vibrant eatery, introduced us to a medley of taco flavors that honored tradition while embracing modern twists.
 We tried a sampling of unique tacos including: pork belly al pastor (with melon, onion escabeche, adobo aioli, salsa seca, and chives), hot fried chicken (with escabeche, cabbage, crema mayo, and habanero vinegar), rockfish tempura (with cucumber fennel slaw, pickled Fresno’s, onion, queso fresco, herbs, and avocado aioli), and crispy cauliflower (with mole verde, queso fresco, sage honey, chives, and salsa macha).
 Each bite was an exploration of taste and texture that mirrored our journey through the region’s diverse landscapes.

 The Fiesty Pint, a hidden gem, became a delightful surprise.
 We were unaware that this spot had been showcased by Guy Fieri on Diners Drive-ins and Dives.
-The owner suggested I try what Guy had: the Prime Dip: hand-cut prime rib, melted Swiss, sautéed onions and mushrooms with a horseradish aioli on a toasted hoagie bun and a bowl of au jus.
+As fate would have it, I bellied up to the bar, and struck up conversation with a man who turned out to be the owner.
+He suggested I try what Guy had: the Prime Dip: hand-cut prime rib, melted Swiss, sautéed onions and mushrooms with a horseradish aioli on a toasted hoagie bun and a bowl of au jus.
 All of these fabulous dishes made us realize that food could be as awe-inspiring as nature itself.

 Our gastronomic adventures continued at Rockslide, a local brewery, where the marriage of barbecued burnt ends, crispy onion strings, and cheesy cavatappi pasta created a harmonious dish that resonated with the rugged spirit of Colorado.
 And for dessert, the xangos – cheesecake wrapped in a flour tortilla, deep-fried, and adorned with cinnamon sugar – were a delectable ode to indulgence.